romguyon/Python-Scripts/README.md

-# Web Requests
+# Python Scripts
- Contains an Asynchio script that can be edited for making many API calls at once.
-It was coded using Jupyter lab.
+ Contains some scripts I've built while brushing up on Python.
+The first is one that allows you to use Asynchio for more rapid HTTP requests.